tyedem/Portfolio_Analysis/README.md

 ## a) Determine whether the algorithmic strategies outperform both the market (S&P TSX 60) and the mutual and hedge fund portfolios.

-Assessing the algorithmic portfolios' performance compared to the mutual and hedge fund's, let's break down the evaluated metrics:
+In order to asses the algorithmic portfolios' performance compared to the mutual and hedge funds' portfolios, let's break down the evaluated metrics:

 1. <strong>21-day & Annualized Standard Deviation (SD) </strong> -
     Algo 1 falls in the middle of the pack with a 21-day SD of 0.8% and annualized SD of 12%.
 Algo 2 also falls in the middle of the pack with 0.8% and 13%, respectively.
 Both are not the most volatile nor the least in these measures.